What classifies an animal as an exotic animal?

 Similar to cats and dogs, each individual species has its own set of preventative procedures.
-Our recommendations per pet can be found here.
+Our recommendations per pet can be found in our Client Education/Husbandry page.
 The best prevention for all exotic species is a physical exam!
 We recommend annual or bi-annual wellness exams for your exotic pet.
 This helps with noticing any changes or health concerns that may be hidden.
 Unique to exotic species, their body often reflects how their diet and husbandry are having an impact on them.

 Where do they live?
 What do they eat?

 Most exotic pets live in a unique habitat or enclosure.

 The size of the habitat or enclosure will depend on a few different factors.

 - The number of critters that will be living together.

 - Their size.